Enhancing OLAP Resilience at LinkedIn: Adaptive Server Selection

 \textbf{Softmax-Based Oscillation Control.} We evaluated the softmax policy (Eq.~\ref{eq:softmax-select}) on configurations with the most visible oscillation (1500QPS, 3 brokers, 5 replicas).
 Figure~\ref{fig:adss-oscillation} compares the deterministic hybrid selector with the softmax variant: the softmax variant substantially smoothed QPS distribution across servers while preserving traffic diversion from degraded servers, confirming its effectiveness for oscillation control.

-\textbf{Edge Cases.} \emph{Cold-start with a slow server}: if a server is degraded from startup, $\mathit{Latency}_{\mathit{EMA}}$ stays at zero, causing the hybrid score to funnel queries to the bad server.
-A small latency prior (e.g., 1\,ms) eliminates this. \emph{Low-headroom cascading}: when all servers operate near capacity and one degrades, redirected traffic overwhelms healthy servers.
+\textbf{Edge Cases.} The simulation has also identified a few edge cases that would have caused production incidents without proper patching.
+(1) \emph{Cold-start with a slow server}: if a server is degraded from startup, $\mathit{Latency}_{\mathit{EMA}}$ stays at zero, causing the hybrid score to funnel queries to the bad server.
+A small latency prior (e.g., 1\,ms) eliminates this.
+(2) \emph{Low-headroom cascading}: when all servers operate near capacity and one degrades, redirected traffic overwhelms healthy servers.
 This motivates server headroom resize and server-side queue-depth limits---both deployed in production.